raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 ![Motor placement](images/motorsFor_windmillMotor.png)

-In the example, the back of the windmill is cut out to make it easier to access the inside.
+In the example, the back of the windmill has been cut out to make it easier to access the inside.

 ![Back of windmill](images/motorsFor_windmillBack.png)